JianLoong/jianloong.github.io/src/data/blog/statechart.md

     Pending --> [*]
 </div>

-We can now move on and ask more and more questions to the client.
+## Adding Business Rules

-So let's try some by looking at our statechart,
+We continue refining by adding more business requirements:

-- Do you want to allow the customers to purchase a huge number of items?
-Or is there a limit?
+- Should there be purchase limits?
-- What happens after ``pending``?
-Do you want to call it ``paid``?
-Or is there a different term?
+- What happens after `Pending`?
+Do we call it `Paid`?

 <div class="mermaid" align="center" id="mermaid">
 stateDiagram-v2